 Tourism in Fiji started as a resort island, and moved into package holidays where everything is included in the price.
-Activities range from snorkelling, rafting and spa resorts to Church and School visits.
-Tourism in Fiji is branching into eco-tourism.
+Activities range from snorkelling, rafting and spa resorts to Church and School visits which has led to improvements in infrastructure and wider recognition of local institution customs and traditions.
+With the increase of Tourism there is greater pollution and additional demand on resources such as fishing and power.
+To counter this Fiji is branching into eco-tourism.